Don’t Leave Your End-Of-Life Decisions To Chance, Create A Living Will Today

 At Veliz Katz Law, we work with clients to draft comprehensive living wills.
 These documents allow you to outline how you want your health care to be handled should you become incapacitated.
-To start working with our knowledgeable attorneys, contact us today in Orlando, Florida, for a free consultation.
-We advise clients throughout the area, including residents of Kissimmee, Winter Park, and Maitland.
+To start working with our knowledgeable attorneys, contact us today in Maitland, Florida, for a free consultation.
+We advise clients throughout the area, including residents of Orlando, Kissimmee, Winter Park, Maitland and the surrounding areas.

 Without a living will, families and health care providers are left to determine circumstances for individuals unable to consent to medical procedures or termination of care.
 Unclear provisions can often lead to disputes resulting in litigation over which party reserves the right to make the final choice and/or which choice in a matter should prevail.

 Ensure that your end-of-life decisions are made with dignity and respect with the help of our living wills attorney in Maitland FL.
 Contact us today so we can provide you with the peace of mind that comes with knowing your healthcare preferences will be honored, even if you are unable to make decisions for yourself.

 Decide How You Want Your Health Care Handled

 Similar to a legal will, it is up to the creator how much detail is to be included in a living will.
 The more information you choose to include about your wishes, the more helpful you could be to healthcare administrators or your family members.